remix-run/react-router/docs/routers/create-browser-router.md

 ## `opts.patchRoutesOnNavigation`

-<docs-warning>This API is marked "unstable" so it is subject to breaking API changes in minor releases</docs-warning>

 By default, React Router wants you to provide a full route tree up front via `createBrowserRouter(routes)`.
 This allows React Router to perform synchronous route matching, execute loaders, and then render route components in the most optimistic manner without introducing waterfalls.
 The tradeoff is that your initial JS bundle is larger by definition - which may slow down application start-up times as your application grows.

 To combat this, we introduced [`route.lazy`][route-lazy] in [v6.9.0][6-9-0] which let's you lazily load the route _implementation_ (`loader`, `Component`, etc.) while still providing the route _definition_ aspects up front (`path`, `index`, etc.).
-This is a good middle ground because React Router still knows about your routes up front and can perform synchronous route matching, but then delay loading any of the route implementation aspects until the route is actually navigated to.
+This is a good middle ground because React Router still knows about your route definitions (the lightweight part) up front and can perform synchronous route matching, but then delay loading any of the route implementation aspects (the heavier part) until the route is actually navigated to.

 In some cases, even this doesn't go far enough.
 For very large applications, providing all route definitions up front can be prohibitively expensive.
 Additionally, it might not even be possible to provide all route definitions up front in certain Micro-Frontend or Module-Federation architectures.